Codyvanzandt/beautiful-jekyll/_posts/python_imports.md

 ## Back to Imports
 Now that we know where Python code lives, it's time to get back to our original question: how do we use Python code that lives somewhere else?
 How do we **import** that code from *where it lives* into *where we want to use it*?

-### The Structure of an I
+### The Structure of an Import
+A full path to , and optionally, a name

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUxMTcxMDA1OCwtMTY2MjY3NDA3MSwxOD
+eyJoaXN0b3J5IjpbLTEzNDE0NTk0NiwtMTY2MjY3NDA3MSwxOD
 ExOTcyOTUwLDQ3MzYyMTE0M119
 -->